Jocelyn Blore

 Read on to discover the occupational outlook for forensic scientists in Pennsylvania and the range of accredited forensics programs and professional certification information.

 In the Quaker State, there are ample opportunities in forensic science.
-In fact, the Bureau of Labor Statistics (2022) anticipated that openings for forensic science technicians across the nation will swell 11 percent between 2021 and 2031, much faster than the growth rate projected for all occupations during that time period (five percent).
-Currently, there are 17,020 of these professionals nationwide, not including those in related occupations, and they make an average annual salary of $66,850.
+In fact, the Bureau of Labor Statistics (2024) anticipated that openings for forensic science technicians across the nation would swell 14 percent between 2023 and 2033, much faster than the growth rate projected for all occupations during that time period (four percent).

 The Pennsylvania Forensic Associates provides an outpatient facility for treating both victims and perpetrators of sexual abuse.
 With some career and internship opportunities, particularly in forensic nursing and psychiatry, this groundbreaking institute seeks to stop the cycle of sexual violence and promote community safety.
 Forensic science program graduates should investigate all local law enforcement agencies for the most employment opportunities.